You should recycle as much as you possibly can.

 - wood

-Unfortunately, any black plastic items with the number 1 or 2 symbols currently cannot be recycled.
+Unfortunately, any black plastic items currently cannot be recycled.

 Collected recycling is taken to a Materials Recycling Facility (MRF) where items such as paper, plastic bottles, glass bottles and jars, cardboard, tins and cans are separated and then turned into new products.